apache/yunikorn-site/docs/developer_guide/deployment.md

 ## Build docker image

-Under project root of the `yunikorn-k8shim`, run the command to build an image using the map for the configuration:
+Under project root of the `yunikorn-k8shim`, run the command to build run the command to build YuniKorn Docker images:

-Build docker image can be triggered by running following command.

 ```
 make image